Abshar-Shihab/Tic-Tac-Toe-Game---Mastermind-vs-You/README.md

 ## How It Works
 The AI uses a decision-making algorithm to predict and select the best possible moves.
 The algorithm evaluates the current board state and attempts to either win or block the player's winning move.

----

-Feel free to customize this description further to suit your specific implementation details or to add any additional features your game might have!